🎉

 The architectural gap underneath the business problem

-• Workforce data must be normalized across shifts, breaks, approvals, job codes, and cost centers.
+• Time data has to stay clean and organized across shifts, breaks, approvals, job codes, and cost centers

 These are the realities operators face every pay period.
 A business cannot run payroll on top of a system that doesn’t model these realities.